Rural Emergency Medical Services (EMS) and Trauma

 - Are there statistics and data on trauma related deaths and nonfatal injuries treated in emergency departments?

-How can a rural EMS unit acquire an ambulance or fire truck?
+How can a rural EMS unit find funding for major equipment, such as an ambulance?

-The following programs can assist in obtaining an ambulance or fire truck for a rural EMS unit:
+The following programs can help rural EMS units pay for an ambulance or fire truck for a rural EMS unit:

 - Community Facilities Loan and Grant Program, sponsored by USDA Rural Development, provides funds that may be used to purchase equipment for emergency medical services.
 Contact your local USDA Rural Development Office for specific information.

-How does a rural EMS unit obtain an AED?
+How does a rural EMS unit obtain an automated external defibrillator (AED)?